PATENT PENDING · BROWSER CREDENTIAL DETECTION

 That is the problem Hookset solves.

 Session cookie theft lets attackers authenticate as your users without a password and without triggering MFA.
 The cookie proves the session is already authenticated.
 The second factor already happened.
-Infostealers know this.
-Cookie harvesting has grown 30% in the last six months alone as attackers shift focus from passwords to session tokens specifically because MFA does not stop them.
+Infostealers know this — stolen session data has now overtaken passwords as attackers' primary target, precisely because MFA does not stop it.

 Hookset plants honeytoken session cookies that look exactly like the real thing.
 When one gets harvested and used, you know.
 That is detection at the layer attackers are actually exploiting right now.